 2. Social and economic inequalities are to satisfy two conditions: (a) They are to be attached to positions and offices open to all under conditions of fair equality of opportunity; and (b), they are to be to the greatest benefit of the least advantaged members of society.
 (Rawls 1993, pp. 5–6.
 The principles are numbered as they were in Rawls’ original A Theory of Justice.)

 The main moral motivation for the Difference Principle is similar to that for strict equality: equal respect for persons.
-Indeed the Difference Principle materially collapses to a form of strict equality under empirical conditions where differences in income have no effect on the work incentive of people.
+Indeed, since the only material inequalities the Difference Principle permits are those that raise the level of the least advantaged in the society, it materially collapses to a form of strict equality under empirical conditions where differences in income have no effect on the work incentive of people (and hence, no tendency to increase growth).
 The overwhelming economic opinion though is that in the foreseeable future the possibility of earning greater income will bring forth greater productive effort.
 This will increase the total wealth of the economy and, under the Difference Principle, the wealth of the least advantaged.
 Opinion divides on the size of the inequalities which would, as a matter of empirical fact, be allowed by the Difference Principle, and on how much better off the least advantaged would be under the Difference Principle than under a strict equality principle.
-Rawls' principle however gives fairly clear guidance on what type of arguments will count as justifications for inequality.
+Rawls’ principle, however, gives fairly clear guidance on what type of arguments will count as justifications for inequality.
 Rawls is not opposed in principle to a system of strict equality per se; his concern is about the absolute position of the least advantaged group rather than their relative position.
 If a system of strict equality maximizes the absolute position of the least advantaged in society, then the Difference Principle advocates strict equality.
 If it is possible to raise the absolute position of the least advantaged further by having some inequalities of income and wealth, then the Difference Principle prescribes inequality up to that point where the absolute position of the least advantaged can no longer be raised.

 Advocates of strict equality argue that inequalities permitted by the Difference Principle are unacceptable even if they do benefit the absolute position of the least advantaged.
 The problem for these advocates has been to explain convincingly why society should be prevented from materially benefiting the least advantaged when this benefit requires a deviation from strict equality.